 - Vaginal infection (Positive microscopy results showing bacterial or fungal growth)

-- Water retention (Pitting oedema as confirmed by doctor)
+- Water retention (Pitting edema as confirmed by doctor)

 - Hair loss (Diagnosed by doctor through widening part, or male-patterned baldness)